Medical Malpractice FAQs

 Informed Consent

-Although it is always good practice and important for a physician to explain to a patient the treatment he/she is rendering, obtaining an informed consent in New York State is only statutorily necessary for a non-emergency treatment, procedure, or surgery, or if the diagnostic procedure involves an invasion or disruption of the integrity of the body.
-A physician is not required to obtain an informed consent if the procedure is an emergency and necessary treatment would be delayed by trying to obtain consent.
-If a physician is in doubt as to whether a diagnostic procedure falls into the second category, it is a good idea to err on the side of obtaining an informed consent.
+Although it is always good practice and important for a physician/healthcare provider to explain to a patient the treatment being rendered, obtaining informed consent in New York State is only statutorily necessary for a non-emergency treatment, procedures, or surgery that involves an invasion or disruption of the integrity of the body — Public Health Law §2805-d.
+If a physician is in doubt as to whether a diagnostic procedure constitutes an invasion or disruption of the integrity of the body, it is a good idea to err on the side of obtaining informed consent.

-Today, it is often unclear when the doctor/patient relationship begins, and with the advent of managed care, this issue has become even more complex.
-Managed Care Organizations (MCOs) may deem the doctor/patient relationship to begin when the physician receives a list of patients who have chosen the physician as their primary attending.
-Thus, physicians must carefully review the lists received and protest to the MCO those patients the physician does not wish to accept.
-The relationship may otherwise be determined to begin when an appointment has been made, or when some other mechanism occurs by which an expectation of care arises, for example when an on-call physician treats a patient in the Emergency Department and advises the patient to be seen for a follow-up visit in his/her office at a defined time.
-If a doctor on-call has neither been called in for a consultation by the Emergency Department physician, nor treated the patient in the Emergency Department, the receipt of a courtesy copy of the Emergency Room record does not create a doctor/patient relationship.
+Generally, a practitioner-patient relationship arises when care is first provided.
+However, arguments may be made that the relationship starts earlier, when managed care organizations provide a list of patients who have chosen the physician as their primary attending, when an appointment has been made, or when some other mechanism occurs by which an expectation of care arises.
+An example would be when an on-call physician treats a patient in the emergency department (ED) and advises the patient to be seen for a follow-up visit in their office at a defined time.
+If an on-call doctor has neither been called in for a consultation by the ED physician nor treated the patient in the ED, the receipt of a courtesy copy of the emergency room record does not create a practitioner-patient relationship.
 However, hospital bylaws may require such a follow-up appointment.

 Documentation in the Medical Record